-Similar to Section 80EE, in order to claim deduction under Section 80EEA, you should not own any other house property on the date of the sanction of a loan.
+Similar to Section 80EE, in order to claim a deduction under Section 80EEA, you should not own any other house property on the date of the sanction of a loan.

 Conditions with respect to the carpet area of the house property.
 These conditions have been specified in the memorandum to the finance bill, but not mentioned in section 80EEA:

-The section does not specify if you need to be a Resident to be able to claim this benefit.
+The section does not specify if you need to be a resident to be able to claim this benefit.
 Therefore, it can be concluded that both Resident and Non-Resident Indians can claim this deduction.

 First, exhaust your deductible limit under Section 24, which is Rs 2 lakh.
 Then, go on to claim the additional benefits under Section 80EEA.
 Therefore, this deduction is in addition to the Rs 2 lakh limit allowed under Section 24.